Is Dropshipping Easier Than Affiliate Marketing? Which Business Model Is Harder In 2024?

 What Is the Hardest Part of Affiliate Marketing?

 Building an online audience is the hardest part of affiliate marketing.
-To make money with the business model, you need to build trust and know how to get attention from the right people.
+To make money with the business model, you need to build trust and know how to get attention from your target market.
 Learn everything you can about your buyer.
+Here are questions to answer about your buyers are:

 • What problems do they have?